Gérard Depardieu: 2000s-2010s

+2020s

-Depardieu next appeared in the drama Home Front (2020), the literary adaptation Lost Illusions (2021), the successful comedy Retirement home, the crime film Maigret and the drama The Green Shutters (all 2022).
-His public image was then impacted by the accusations of rape and sexual assault against him.
+Depardieu's next films included the drama Home Front (2020) and the critically acclaimed literary adaptation Lost Illusions (2021).
+In 2022, he appeared in starring roles in the successful comedy Retirement Home alongside Kev Adams, the mystery film Maigret, and the drama The Green Shutters.
+His public image was then severely impacted by allegations of rape and sexual assault.
 In April 2023, he was excluded from the promotion of his latest film, Umami.
 Later that year, his public performances of Barbara's songs were disrupted by feminists, causing the cancellation of several shows.

-As a result of these allegations and the criminal charges brought against him, Depardieu was ostracized by most French filmmakers: in March 2025, while he was on trial, it was reported that he hadn't worked on a film since the completion of The Green Shutters in 2021.
-In May 2025, Depardieu began work on his first film in four years, Elle regardait sans plus rien voir, a Portuguese-French coproduction directed by Fanny Ardant.
+As a result of these allegations and the criminal charges brought against him, Depardieu was ostracised by most French filmmakers; in March 2025, while he was on trial, reports highlighted that he had not worked on a film set since the completion of The Green Shutters in 2021.
+However, in May 2025, he began production on his first film in four years, Elle regardait sans plus rien voir, a Portuguese-French coproduction directed by his longtime friend and supporter Fanny Ardant.
+In 2026, he appeared as a guest star in the Algerian historical epic Ahmed Bey, a production that had been completed in 2018 but delayed in release.
+The film debuted exclusively in Algerian theaters.